ahmetberke/ieee-kou/README.md

 # kou-ieee

-This website developed for IEEE KOU Student Branch.
+This website has been developed for IEEE KOU Student Branch by Compiter Society Committee.

 ## Recommended IDE Setup